TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-12-17-off-the-beaten-path-to-upgrade-symfony-28-to-72.md

 <br>

-Last but not least, I wrote a [dedicated post about benefits modern PHP Symfony configs](https://getrector.com/blog/modernize-symfony-configs), how works perfectly with PHPStan deprecation rules to **get warnings about deprecated config methods**.
+Last, but not least, I wrote a [dedicated post about the benefits of modern PHP Symfony configs](https://getrector.com/blog/modernize-symfony-configs), how it works perfectly with PHPStan deprecation rules to **get warnings about deprecated config methods**.
 This is not possible with YAML.

 <br>